 The 2.5 HP motor is also super quiet, so if you want to take a quick run in the middle of the night, the machine noise shouldn’t wake anyone.

-There are 30 onboard programs to choose from, or you can simply set your own speed, distance, or time to run to.
+There are 30 onboard programs to choose from, or you can simply set your own speed, distance, or time.
 There’s a 10-degree incline too, to add a bit of challenge to your runs.

 It gets a big thumbs-up for having a lifetime warranty on both the frame and the motor!